 This year’s lecture

-A subtitled video will be available here soon.
+A video recording with subtitles will appear here soon.

 Read the Lecture